Saja-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/README.md

 # Challenge Summary
-to use linked list methods
+implement a new method on the linked list

 ## Challenge Description
-using inserBefore and insertAfter methods to add values before anf after selected value in the linked list.
+to Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.

 ## Approach & Efficiency
-create two functions that implement the goals of the challenge
+writting the method then testing it

 ## Solution
 creat the functions then test them